 Works well with: There aren't any known ingredients that it should be used with, though Rabach points out it can be layered over products with active ingredients (retinoids, peptides, antioxidants) to help seal them into skin and boost their efficacy.

 Don't use with: There are currently no known ingredients that will interact negatively with marula oil, although you can always have too much of a good thing.
 Avoid using any other oils in your routine to try to better maintain balanced skin.

 What Is Marula Oil?

 Marula oil is a naturally-occurring oil derived from the marula tree (technical name: Sclerocarya birrea) found in sub-Saharan tropical Africa.
-The oil can come from either the nuts, seeds, or the fruit of said tree; the nut can be be boiled, the seeds pressed, or the fruit processed to extract it.
+The oil can come from either the nuts, seeds, or the fruit of said tree; the nut can be boiled, the seeds pressed, or the fruit processed to extract it.
 And while it might be the new kid on the beauty block here, it's been used for centuries in Africa as a cure-all, points out Rabach.
 In its purest state, the oil is a light yellow color with an ever-so-slight nutty scent.

 Benefits of Marula Oil for Skin

 Like the many (many) other oils out there, yes, marula oil is a great hydrator, but the benefits don't stop there.

-- Can be used an occlusive ingredient: It also has some occlusive tendencies, creating a light layer on top of the skin to seal in moisture.
+- Can be used as an occlusive ingredient: It also has some occlusive tendencies, creating a light layer on top of the skin to seal in moisture.
 Credit its high levels of fatty acids, namely both oleic and linoleic fatty acids that soften and nourish the skin, explains Haley.
 Still, it's very lightweight and won't leave behind a greasy residue.

-- Won't clog pores: Haley says that marula oil is non-comedogenic, so you don't have to worry about it clogging pores, as is the case with some other oils.
-(Hello, coconut oil.)
+- Won't clog pores: Haley says that marula oil is non-comedogenic, so you don't have to worry about it clogging pores, as is potentially the case with some other oils, like coconut oil.